ROBERT P. BERGMAN, ATTORNEY AT LAW

 The typical revocable living trust prepared historically in California for a married couple is often called an “AB Marital Trust” or “ABC Marital Trust.”
 This trust often names the spouses as the Trustors who established the Trust, the Trustees put in charge of trust property, and the Beneficiaries who received the benefit of the Trust.
 Typically, the Trust provides that upon the death of the first spouse (i.e. the “Deceased Spouse”), the Trust either will be or may be divided into two or more trusts to be administered separately from that day on.
 One or more of the trusts will for be the benefit of the children of the marriage or other heirs of the Deceased Spouse, while one or more of the trusts will benefit the remaining spouse, or the “Surviving Spouse.”

 Whether or not the AB(C) Marital Trust requires a division of the couples’ property into two or more trusts or permits a division depends on how the trust is drafted.
 Most revocable living trusts drafted in the 1980s and 1990s required the division of the property into two or more trusts after the death of the Deceased Spouse.
-This was normal at the time, because the federal estate tax exclusion amount for estates was less than $1,000,000 back then, and estate planning was considered appropriate.
+This was normal at the time, because the federal estate tax exclusion amount for estates was less than $1,000,000 back then, and this type of estate planning was considered appropriate.

 What is the “A Trust” in an ABC Marital Trust?